whizzzkid/home-infrastructure/README.md

    ```
    do not enter any value, just press return key, this will remove the [login screen for pihole](https://discourse.pi-hole.net/t/how-do-i-set-or-reset-the-web-interface-password/1328).

 2. **HASS:** Once hass is up and running, it will populate files in your `hassio` folder.
-In the
+Edit the
-   `configuration.yaml` add the following lines on the top:
+   `hassio/configuration.yaml` file and add the following lines on the top:
     ```yaml
     homeassistant:
         auth_providers: